Grant Rescind and Recovery Policy

 1.0 Rationale

 The Ontario Trillium Foundation (OTF) monitors all grants to ensure that OTF funding is used for the purposes for which it was approved.
-Close monitoring and prudent decision-making concerning the use of OTF's funds by grantees strengthens the Foundation's accountability for, and ensures the appropriate use of, public funds.
-As a steward of public funds, OTF rescinds grants and recovers grant funds under specific circumstances.
+Close monitoring and prudent decision-making concerning the use of OTF's funds by grantees mitigates risk to OTF and the government and strengthens the Foundation's accountability for, and ensures the appropriate use of, public funds.
+As a steward of public funds and in alignment with government directives OTF rescinds grants and recovers grant funds under specific circumstances.

 2.0 Purpose